 This gap between what customers say and what actually drove their departure is not a data quality issue — it is a structural limitation of how cancellation surveys work.
-Understanding that limitation, and what to do about it, is fundamental to building churn research that produces actionable results.
+The survey is administered at the wrong moment, in the wrong format, with the wrong cognitive frame.
+Understanding the structural failure, and what to do about it, is fundamental to building churn research that produces actionable results.
+The framework that follows draws on the complete AI customer interview methodology and aligns with the operational pattern described in the Stripe exit interview questions reference.

 Cancellation surveys are presented at the worst possible moment for accurate data collection.
 The customer has already decided to leave.
 They are clicking through a cancellation flow with the goal of completing the process, not providing a detailed postmortem.
 The survey presents a list of predefined options — too expensive, missing features, switching to competitor, not using it enough — and the customer selects whichever option lets them proceed fastest.